wp-plugins/leenkme/readme.txt

 http://leenk.me/contact

 == Changelog ==
+= 1.0.2 =
+Fixed bug caused by not having thumbnails enabled in WP2.8.x and WP2.9.x.

 = 1.0.1 =
 Fixed small bug: removed default check from Facebook profile for new plugin activations.